---

 | `--project <NAME_OR_ID>` | `-p` | Project name or ID.
 Defaults to the currently linked project. |

-| `--environment <ENV>` | `-e` | Environments to enable: `production`, `preview`, `development`.
+| `--environment <ENV>` | `-e` | Environments to enable by built-in name or Custom Environment slug.
 Repeatable and comma-separated.
-Defaults to all environments. |
+Defaults to `production`, `preview`, and `development`. |

 | `--triggers` | | Register this project as a trigger destination for incoming webhooks. |

 | `--trigger-branch <BRANCH>` | | Git branch for the trigger destination.
-Defaults to production.
-Only valid with `--triggers`. |
+Mutually exclusive with `--trigger-environment` and only valid with `--triggers`. |

 | `--trigger-path <PATH>` | | Path on the project that receives forwarded webhooks.
-Defaults to `/{service}`.
 Only valid with `--triggers`. |

 | `--yes` | `-y` | Skip the confirmation prompt. |